Klosmi/WP-dev/WPDevNotes.md

 - Page Control: PHP generates static content; JavaScript can change elements on the page in real-time.
 - Updates: PHP needs a new request for changes; JavaScript can update content without a reload.
 - Capabilities: PHP deals with server-side tasks like databases, while JavaScript handles browser-side interactions and dynamic effects.
+- Semicolons are optional in JavaScript, whereas in Php it gives an error if we miss it out

 *What They Have in Common?*
 - Purpose: Both are essential for modern web development—PHP for the back end, JavaScript for the front end.